Not all my trips are up mountains, some of them could not be further away i.e. in big stadia in cities. All because of Bruce.

 In loving memory of darling Chris.

 Bruce is now doing a series of shows on Broadway in a small theatre, just him, his guitar, a piano and his missus for about 800 people per show.
 Even though TicketMaster and Springsteen management tried to make it a fair system for tickets, it still wasn’t and still full of cock ups.
-To me this smacks of vanity project, hard on the tails of his autobiography and seems a million miles and millions of dollars away from “man of the people”.
+To me this smacks of a vanity project, hard on the tails of his autobiography and seems a million miles and millions of dollars away from “man of the people”.
 Obviously he will just do what he wants to do and mostly he makes decisions that please me but this one doesn’t.
-His solo projects are a bit too much on the me, me, me level whereas when it’s Bruce and the E Street Band even though it’s still all about him, he’s the MC and gives space to other performers and members of the band and even the audience.
+His current solo projects are a bit too much on the me, me, me level whereas when it’s Bruce and the E Street Band even though it’s still all about him, he’s the MC and gives space to other performers and members of the band and even the audience.
 However, if someone gave me a ticket I would of course go like a shot!!